 - 1. The Director of Studies is responsible for the evaluation of the education. - 2.
 The manner in which the education in the programme is evaluated is documented in a separate document, that is presented to the Faculty Student Council and the Board of Studies. - 3.
 The Director of Studies informs the Board of Studies concerning the outcomes of the evaluation, the intended adjustments based on these outcomes and the effects of the actual adjustments.

-Paragraph 4 - Registration for and withdrawal from examinations
+Paragraph 4 - Registration and withdrawal for courses and examinations 2